alexbechmann/refract-cms-old/README.md

-# Firestore-CMS
+# refract-cms

-Firestore-CMS allows you to build a frontend first, code first, headless CMS using React, Express & MongoDB.
+refract-cms allows you to build a frontend first, code first, headless CMS using React, Express & MongoDB.

 ## Stack